 New features in Rails 6: Multiple databases, parallel tests, Action Mailbox and more

-The tentative timeline for the release of subsequent versions of Rails 6 was published by David Heinemeier Hansson in late December.
-Three beta versions are already there and the final one is expected to be live at RailsConf 2019, which is taking place between April 30 and May 2 in Minneapolis, USA.
+The tentative timeline for the release of subsequent versions of Ruby on Rails 6.0 was published by David Heinemeier Hansson in late December 2018.
+Three beta versions were released until the end of Spring and the final one was expected to be live at RailsConf 2019 between April 30 and May 2 in Minneapolis, USA.
+But it wasn't until late August that the final version of Rails 6.0 was released after two years and thousands of commits.

 Now, let's examine its new features piece by piece.